Our Waterfurlong Apples

 Despite occasional forays into the exotic, our gardening predecessors took pride in planting local varieties.
 Five of the six Stamford apples still known to be in existence: Allington Pippin, Barnack Beauty, Lord Burghley, Peasgood's Nonsuch, and the rare Schoolmaster, are found in the Gardens and half our Waterfurlong apple trees originate from the surrounding 50 miles.
 These include Annie Elizabeth, Bramley’s Seedling, Crimson Bramley, Dumelow’s Seedling, Ellison’s Orange, Laxton’s Fortune, Laxton’s Superb, Lord Lambourne, Newton Wonder and Red Victoria.

-As we manage to DNA test our unusual varieties, there is every possibility some which return with no match will prove to be among Stamford’s ‘lost apples’.
+As we manage to DNA test our unusual varieties, there is every possibility some which return with no match are among among Stamford’s ‘lost apples’.

 Beauty As Well As Utility

 Whilst providing good, reliable apple crops for family (and, in some cases, customers) would have been the top priority, our forebears also valued beauty and this is reflected in their choice of trees.
 Several varieties have outstanding blossom, such as Lord Lambourne with its dusky pink buds.
-The ancient Nonpareil, brought to England at the time of Bloody Queen Mary, was grown in pots to decorate Georgian terraces and parterres, and Lord Suffield makes a small, ornamental tree widely used in Victorian shrubberies.
-Keswick was prized for its neat shape and scented blossom, whilst Barnack Beauty
+Lord Suffield makes a small, ornamental tree widely used in Victorian shrubberies,

-and Annie Elizabeth were grown as much for their beauty as their fruit in gentlemen’s ornamental orchards.
+Keswick Codlin was prized for its neat shape and scented blossom, and Barnack Beauty and Annie Elizabeth were grown as much for their prettiness as their fruit in gentlemen’s ornamental orchards.

 The fruits themselves are often highly ornamental.
 Lady Sudeley was given its name by her husband, who said the crimson and gold apples reminded him of his wife’s favourite court-dress.
 Its even more decorative sport, Red Lady Sudeley, appears as if studded with jewels in the late August sun.